 While potatoes are easy to grow, they have to properly prepared for a winter harvest.
 This typically means that you will need to trick your potato seeds “into thinking they have gone through a winter” already.
 When buying seeds, make sure that they are “summer-sown” and this will be done automatically.
 If you use your own, make sure to store them in a very cold location (such as a refrigerator or cold storage) for a couple weeks before planting.

 It’s also important to protect potatoes from frost.
 This means that you’ll need to plant them in a raised covered bed or greenhouse.
 Plant at least two inches deep and feel free to “earth up” by adding additional mulch, straw, or horticultural fleece as your potatoes sprout above ground.

-In order to make the most out of your winter-friendly vegetable garden, try downloading our Food Monster App, which is available for both Android and iPhone, and can also be found on Instagram and Facebook.
-The app has more than 10,000 plant-based, allergy-friendly recipes, and subscribers gain access to new recipes every day.
+In order to make the most out of your winter-friendly vegetable garden, we also highly recommend downloading our Food Monster App, which is available for iPhone, and can also be found on Instagram and Facebook.
+The app has more than 15,000 plant-based, allergy-friendly recipes, and subscribers gain access to new recipes every day.
 Check it out!